Defining Endpoint Detection and Response

 Why is Endpoint Detection and Response Important?

 The goal of any organization is to prevent compromises before they occur.
 Unfortunately, with Zero-Day exploits and increasingly sophisticated attacks this is not always a possibility.
-Therefore, when an environment is compromised it’s crucial to have as much historic context as possible in order to reconstruct the full details of the attack.
+This highlights the importance of robust endpoint detection and response solutions in modern cybersecurity strategies.

 How has Endpoint Detection and Response Evolved?